Please consider supporting the History of Cartography Project

 The final leg of the History of Cartography Project’s work depends on support from individuals, private foundations, and corporations.
 During the research phase of the Project, private donations released federal matching fund from consecutive grants, and the broad support from individuals helped secure those research grants by demonstrating how valuable The History of Cartography is to the public as a resource.
 Thank you!

-As we move to submit the final volume to press and federal agencies no longer provide support, we look to private sources to replace those major funders.
+Federal agencies no longer provide support.
+We look to private sources to replace those major funders.
 Please consider supporting the Project.
+We are grateful to all our supporters.

 </ln>